 30 Hours Funded Childcare for 3 & 4 year olds

-To apply for the extended entitlement (30 hours) from 1st January 2018, you need to apply to the Childcare Service (HMRC) as soon as possible (ideally by the 30th November but by the latest 31st December 2017) and secure your eligibility code.
-When you receive your code take it to your childcare provider to ensure you receive the funding for the Spring term.
+To apply for the extended entitlement (30 hours), you need to apply to the Childcare Service (HMRC) as soon as possible and secure your eligibility code.
+When you receive your code, take it to your childcare provider to ensure you receive the funding for the following term.

 Please note, you do not have to apply or secure a code for the 15 hours universal entitlement.
 You are able to access this the term after your child turns 3, just contact your childcare provider to discuss a place for your child.